MitoCanada

 This research was led by Dr. Christopher G.R.
 Perry at York University’s Muscle Health Research Centre, with contributions from Luca J. Delfinis, Shahrzad Khajehzadehshoushtar, Dr. Jim Petrik, Dr. Nicholas Greene, and colleagues from York University, the University of Guelph, and the University of Arkansas.

-Their collaborative work provies new insight into how protecting mitochondrial health can help preserve muscle strength during cancer progression, deepening scientific understanding of the relationship between mitochondrial function and muscle health.
+Their collaborative work provides new insight into how protecting mitochondrial health can help preserve muscle strength during cancer progression, deepening scientific understanding of the relationship between mitochondrial function and muscle health.

 Explore the orginial publication or download our layperson article today: